CellProfiler/tutorials/internal_use/docs/Translocation/Translocation.rst

    lowest dose that produces an enrichment score similar to that of the maximum dose?

+9) **Exporting your classifier for use in a CellProfiler pipeline**

+Head back to the Classifier tool.
+The *File-->Save Classifier Model* menu option can be used to export a .model file which stores the trained classifier for use in other software.

+-  Within CellProfiler 4+, the *ClassifyObjects* and *FilterObjects* modules can load these model files and use them to assign objects to classes during the pipeline itself.
+This allows you to classify new data sets without needing to train in CellProfiler Analyst again.

+-  Note that to use model files in CellProfiler, the pipeline needs to produce the same measurements that were present in your CPA database during training.
+These measurements must be captured before the module which will use your model.

 --------------

 ***To learn more about CellProfiler, please see our website:***